mark-watson/Java-AI-Book/manuscript/kgc.md

 # Automatically Generating Data for Knowledge Graphs {#kgcreator}

 Here we develop a complete application.
 The Knowledge Graph Creator (KGcreator) is a tool for automating the generation of data for Knowledge Graphs from raw text data.
-We will see how to create a single standalone executable file using SBCL Common Lisp.
-The application can also be run during development from a repl.
-This application also implements a web application interface.
+Here we generate RDF data for a Knowledge Graph.
+You might also be interested in the Knowledge Graph Creator implementation in [my Common Lisp book](https://leanpub.com/lovinglisp) that also generates data for the Neo4J open source graph database.

 Data created by KGcreator generates data in RDF triples suitable for loading into any linked data/semantic web data store.